xbach/docs/trezor-user/securityphilosophy.rst

 .. image:: images/zero-trust-diagram.png

-Your TREZOR device will continue to protect your bitcoins even in the case that the myTREZOR web wallet is hacked and your computer is infected by a virus.
+Your TREZOR device will continue to protect your bitcoins even in the case that the TREZOR Wallet is hacked and your computer is infected by a virus.
 This is important.
 The whole point of TREZOR is being more secure than a traditional web wallet or desktop bitcoin application.

 Why does the TREZOR have a screen and buttons?
 ----------------------------------------------